-To ensure that your machines, buildings, and mechanical equipment are maintained and fixed properly, you need to hire the right maintenance worker.
+To ensure that your machines, buildings, and mechanical equipment are maintained and fixed correctly, you need to hire the right maintenance worker.
 But identifying the most qualified candidate requires thorough preparation.
 This includes determining the areas to assess during the interview.
-This can be time consuming and complicated particularly if you don’t know what the role involves.
+This can be time-consuming and complicated particularly if you don’t know what the role involves.
 But it doesn’t have to be so as we have done the legwork for you.
 Here are the top maintenance worker interview questions and answers.

 1. Why Do You Want To Work With Our Company?